json-api/json-api/implementations/index.md

 ### <a href="#server-libraries-elixir" id="server-libraries-elixir" class="headerlink"></a> Elixir

 * [ja_serializer](https://github.com/AgilionApps/ja_serializer) is a behaviour and DSL to emit conforming JSON.
-Suitable for use in a Phoenix view or in a Plug stack.r
+Suitable for use in a Phoenix view or in a Plug stack.
 * [jsonapi](https://github.com/jeregrine/jsonapi) is a serializer and query parser built with plain old functions.
 Can parse and validate a JSONAPI compliant query and serialize Ecto Models or Elixir Structs into conforming JSON.
 Suitable for use in a Phoenix view, Plug Stack or anywhere you can call functions.

 ### <a href="#server-libraries-haskell" id="server-libraries-haskell" class="headerlink"></a> Haskell